I have a little secret for you.

 How do you like them apples?

 You may be surprised to learn that brokers working under the suitability standard are not legally obligated to find the best prices or the best investment options available at a particular time.
-As a result, your broker may offer you securities that provide lower returns and carry more significant risks than other alternatives as this may be more profitable for the broker.
+As a result, your broker may offer you securities that provide lower returns and carry more significant risks than other alternatives, as this may be more profitable for the broker.
 The suitability standard can apply to brokers that sell insurance, stocks, annuities, or other investment types.

-1. Brokers Make Money Even if You Don’t.
+1. Brokers Make Money Even if You Don’t

 This is because of the commissions-based compensation model presently used by many brokerage firms.
 Let’s say your broker convinces you to buy into XYZ stock at $50 per share.
-If the price subsequently increases to $60, than your broker may call you and advise you to buy more of the same security because of the 20% appreciation in price.
+If the price subsequently increases to $60, then your broker may call you and advise you to buy more of the same security because of the 20% appreciation in price.
 This transaction would then generate a commission for your broker.

 On the other hand, let’s say that the same investment in XYZ stock instead dropped to $40 per share.
-In this case the same broker might call you and still tell you to buy more of the same security because it is now less expensive than it once was and should therefore be considered a bargain.
+In this case, the same broker might call you and still tell you to buy more of the same security because it is now less expensive than it once was and should, therefore, be considered a bargain.
 This transaction would also generate a commission for your broker.

 Great for them.
 Not so much for you.

-As you can see your broker’s success can have little relation to your own.
+As you can see, your broker’s success can have little relation to your own.
 This represents a misalignment of interests that may cause your broker to benefit at your expense.

 Isn’t that special?

-3. Looks good on paper.
+3. Looks Good on Paper

-As a result they may be limited to offering only the proprietary products sold by their affiliates even though other more attractive investment options may be available in the market.
-They may also be restricted to particular list of securities and may be compensated to offer one investment over another at any time.
+As a result, they may be limited to offering only the proprietary products sold by their affiliates even though other more attractive investment options may be available in the market.
+They may also be restricted to a particular list of securities and may be compensated to offer one investment over another at any time.

 What’s the big deal about that?
-Well, this particular limited partnership ended up being a fraud and most investors lost everything that they invested into it.
-What makes the story even worse, is that this particular broker thought it was “suitable” to put over 1/3 of her portfolio into it.
+Well, this particular limited partnership ended up being a fraud, and most investors lost everything that they invested into it.
+What makes the story even worse is that this particular broker thought it was “suitable” to put over 1/3 of her portfolio into it.